jbatson5/SCALE-test/docs/XSLib.rst

-SCALE includes both multigroup (MG) and pointwise continuous energy (CE) nuclear data libraries, which were processed using the AMPX code system.
-[1]_ Libraries are available for neutron and for coupled neutron-photon transport calculations.
+SCALE includes both multigroup (MG) and pointwise continuous energy (CE) nuclear data libraries, which were processed using the AMPX code system :cite:`wiarda_ampx_2015`.
+Libraries are available for neutron and for coupled neutron-photon transport calculations.
 The CE libraries are used for Monte Carlo calculations with CE‑KENO (criticality) and CE‑Monaco (shielding), and are also used by the pointwise (PW) discrete ordinates